article · Certification difficulty & pass rates

 Bottom line

-The honest bottom line: CompTIA A+ is foundational at 30/100 in the RoleMath model.
+The honest bottom line: CompTIA A+ sits at the core stage, where CompTIA recommends about 12 months of hands-on experience in an IT support role (a recommendation, not a requirement).
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for breadth across support hardware, operating systems, networking basics, security basics, and troubleshooting.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for CompTIA A+?
+What experience does the vendor expect for CompTIA A+?

 Should I study from employer-language samples?